-- The analytical data demonstrates that there has been some measured progress made toward getting the Back River WWTP into compliance with its discharge effluent permit limits. - The Total Suspended Solids (TSS) concentration has been a factor in creating high nutrient concentrations. - Data from September 2022 show that the monthly average TSS concentration at discharge point Outfall 001 is 1.75 mg/L compared to 21 mg/L for January 2022, 17.5 mg/L for February 2022, 14.2 mg/L for March 2022, 7.5 mg/L for April,2022, 8.75 mg/L for May 2022, 4.0 for June, 2022, 2.0 for July, 2022 and 2.0 mg/L for August. - Data indicates progress toward the goal of removing the accumulation of solids from the treatment system. - Due to the continued improvements being seen at the Back River WWTP, MDE will be posting the Back River WWTP Progress Reports monthly, instead of bi-weekly.
+- The analytical data demonstrates that there has been some measured progress made toward getting Back River into compliance with its discharge effluent permit limits. - The Total Suspended Solids (TSS) concentration has been a factor in creating high nutrient concentrations. - Data from October 2022 show that the monthly average TSS concentration at discharge point Outfall 001 is 3 mg/L compared to 21 mg/L for January 2022, 17.5 mg/L for February 2022, 14.2 mg/L for March 2022, 7.5 mg/L for April 2022, 8.75 mg/L for May 2022, 4 for June, 2022.
+The TSS concentration for July 2022, and Augus, 2022 is 2 mg/L and 1.75 mg/L for September 2022. - Data indicates progress toward the goal of removing the accumulation of solids from the treatment system. - Due to the continued improvements being seen at the Back River WWTP, MDE will be posting the Back River WWTP Progress Reports monthly, instead of bi-weekly.